jonipsaro/academic-kickstart/content/post/krios_acquire_k2/index.md

 	<li><code>Center ZLP</code>.</li>
 	<li><code>View</code>.
 This should again be flat.</li>
 	<li><code>Stop View</code>.</li>
-	<li>Using the microscope computer, put in the condenser aperature.
+	<li>Using the microscope computer, put in the condenser aperture.
 If needed, the position of the slit can be moved manually.
 To do so, click on the Gatan Filter Control Window (<code>Gatan >> Windows >> Filter Control</code>) and use the keyboard arrow keys to adjust.</li>
 	<li><code>Stop View</code></li>
 	<li>Set the spot size to 5 using the microscope control pad.</li>
 	<li>On the Gatan computer <code>Tune GIF >> Full</code>.</li>